Glareone/NoSQL-Databases-MongoDB/README.md

 ![atomic](Section-6/9-atomic.jpg)

 # Importing Data
-to import data from json file you have to use mongoimport.
-This command is available globally (not from mongo terminal mode).
+to import data from json file you have to use `mongoimport`.
+This command is available globally (not from Mongo terminal mode).
 `-d` -database
 `-c` -collection name (could be implicitly created) `--jsonArray` - let your command to know that you send multiple objects, not only one